Codex Alexandrinus: Description

-The manuscript is a codex (precursor to the modern book) made from 773 vellum folios (specific name for pages in a codex) measuring 12.6 × 10.4 in, bound in quarto format (parchment leaves placed on top of each other, folded in half vertically, and then folded in half again horizontally, to make a single block, then stitched together with others to create a book), which now comprise four volumes.
+The manuscript is a codex (precursor to the modern book format) made from 773 vellum folios (specific name for pages in a codex) measuring 12.6 × 10.4 in, bound in quarto format (parchment leaves placed on top of each other, folded in half vertically, and then folded in half again horizontally, to make a single block, then stitched together with others to create a book), which now comprise four volumes.
 Most of the folios were originally gathered into quires of eight leaves each (this being eight parchment leaves placed on top of each other, then folded as per quarto above).
 Scholar B. H. Cowper describes the vellum as "thin, fine, and very beautiful".
 In modern times it was rebound into sets of six leaves each.
 Cowper's further description of the pages note they are "often discoloured at the edges", which have been damaged by age and more so through "the ignorance or carelessness of the modern binder, who has not always spared the text, especially at the upper inner margin".
 Scrivener noted that "[t]he vellum has fallen into holes in many places, and since the ink peels off for every age whensoever a leaf is touched a little roughly, no one is allowed to handle the manuscript except for good reasons."
 Three volumes contain the Septuagint (the Greek version of the Old Testament, also known as the LXX), of which the total count of folios for each volume is 279, 238, and 118 with ten leaves lost.
 The fourth volume contains the New Testament in the remaining 144 folios, with 31 leaves lost.
 In the fourth volume, 1 and 2 Clement are also missing leaves, perhaps 3.